Pfern/OSODOS/docs/VERSIONING/README.md

 _Example 1 (v1) - Manuscript versioning ([PhD comics](http://phdcomics.com/comics/archive.php?comicid=1531))_

-Even before a manuscript has been submitted for its first round of formal review it has generally gone through [a disheartening number of versions](#v1).
+Even before a manuscript has been submitted for its first round of peer review it has generally gone through [a disheartening number of versions](#v1).
 If you are writing a manuscript in a program such as Microsoft Word, you will probably want to adopt a system where the different versions of the manuscript are prefixed with the version's date in simple